studio-goliath/goliath-flexslider-gallery/README.md

 Goliath flexslider gallery
 ==========================

-WordPress plugin to show gallery as Flexslider
+WordPress plugin to show gallery as slider

 Flexslider
 ----------

-This plugin use the awesome Flexslider : http://www.woothemes.com/flexslider/
+This plugin use the awesome Slick carousel : http://kenwheeler.github.io/slick/

 Usage
 -----

 Add a gallery to your WordPress post.
-In the settings tab of the gallery choose *type = "flexslider"*
+In the settings tab of the gallery choose *type = "slider"*

 You can choose the animation of your slider gallery between *slide* and *fade*